Lugo372/Lugo372/README.md

-- Soon to be cybersecurity practioner just documenting some projects and virtual adventures.
+- Thank you for stopping by, here some projects and virtual adventures that I am currently interested in.
 - Take a look and tell me what you think about it!
-- Any advice good or bad is welcome!
+- Any advice is welcome!